ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/02-representations.md

 The second common representation for graphs is the [adjacency list]{.term}.
 The adjacency list is an array of linked lists.
-The array is $|\mathbf{V}|$ items long, with position $i$ storing a pointer to the linked list of edges for Vertex
+The array is $|\mathbf{V}|$ items long, with position $i$ storing a pointer to the linked list of edges for vertex
 $v_i$.
-This linked list represents the edges by the vertices that are adjacent to Vertex $v_i$.
+This linked list represents the edges by the vertices that are adjacent to vertex $v_i$.

 Here is an example of the two representations on a directed graph.
-The entry for Vertex 0 stores 1 and 4 because there are two edges in the graph leaving Vertex 0, with one going to Vertex 1 and one going to Vertex 4.
-The list for Vertex 2 stores an entry for Vertex 4 because there is an edge from Vertex 2 to Vertex 4, but no entry for Vertex 3 because this edge comes into Vertex 2 rather than going out.
+The entry for vertex 0 stores 1 and 4 because there are two edges in the graph leaving vertex 0, with one going to vertex 1 and one going to vertex 4.
+The list for vertex 2 stores an entry for vertex 4 because there is an edge from vertex 2 to vertex 4, but no entry for vertex 3 because this edge comes into vertex 2 rather than going out.

 <!-- <inlineav id="GdirRepCON" src="Graph/GdirRepCON.js" name="Graph/GdirRepCON" links="Graph/GraphDefCON.css" static/> -->